 A small vocal ensemble that studies and performs a variety of choral literature from classical to popular songs.
 Open by audition.
 Concerts each semester.
-Students may repeat this course to gain a maximum of 4 credits.
+Students may repeat course for a maximum of 4 credits.
 (CR-fall & spr)

 MUSC 1149 Guitar Ensemble, 0-1 credit